dylanblandino12/airbnb-sql-analysis/README.md

 ## Key Findings

 - The selected city has **413 active Airbnb listings**.
 - The city has **413 Airbnb listings managed by 339 unique hosts**, indicating that some hosts operate multiple properties.
+- Airbnb pricing varies by district, with **Hampden showing the highest average prices**.